tres-framework/Tres-security/README.md

 ```php
 session_start();
 ```
-Next create a basic php check for the form POST/GET and then use `Token::validate()`.
+Thirdly create a basic php check for the form POST/GET and then use `Token::validate()`.
 ```php
 if(isset($_POST['exmaple'])){
     if(Token::validate($_POST['csrf_token'])) {